Sacrament of Baptism

 Parents should be married within the Church.
 At least one parent must be a practicing Catholic in good standing.
 The Child to be baptized must be under the age of seven.
 It must be the parents who contact the Church for baptism, not another relative or friend in their behalf.

 First time parents and god parents need to take a mandatory baptism class.
-OLR offers the class twice a month, on the 2nd and the 4th Thursday, from 6:30 pm to 8:00 pm.
+Effective July 2017, OLR offers the class once a month, on the 3rd Thursday, from 6:30 pm to 8:00 pm.
 The class is held in the OLR Pastoral Center.
 You may park in the OLR parking lot off Columbia St. No registration is necessary.

 Parents and god parents may take the baptism class at another parish.
 If the parents or god parents do take the baptism class at another parish we need a letter from that parish to confirm this.